Layr-Labs/eigenpod-proofs-generation/cli/README.md

 The CLI produces two kinds of proofs, each corresponding to a different action you can take with your eigenpod.
 The CLI takes an additional `--sender $EIGENPOD_OWNER_PK` argument; if supplied, the CLI will submit proofs and act onchain for you.

-Note that this is testnet software -- we aim to be addressing any bugs communicated with the team in a timely manner.
-We appreciate your understanding :)

 ## Credential Proofs

 - Credential proofs are a way of proving that a validator belongs to a given EigenPod.
 Later on (via a checkpointProof) you'll then prove